midhunkalarikkal/FullDomain/Notes/DSA2.md

 4. The value is stored at that index.

 `Why Use Hash Tables?`
-- Fast lookup, insertion, and deletion on average in O(1) time.
+- Fast lookup, insertion, and deletion on average time complexity O(1).
 - Efficient storage of data where quick access by key is needed.

 `JavaScript Objects vs Hash Tables`